 The very large bathrooms, separated from the bedroom by zipped flaps, have terracotta-tiled floors and half walls of varnished wood panelling.
 The rear tent wall and overhead tent roof have welcome, extensive areas of mosquito-screen.
-As well as a big walk-in shower (with no curtains or shower screen), there's a free-standing enamel bathtub with shower attachment, a bidet and flush toilet, and a vanity unit with twin washbasins.
-The fragrant toiletries are by Cinnabar and Green.
+As well as a big walk-in shower (with no curtains or shower screen), there's a claw-foot bathtub with shower attachment, a bidet and flush toilet, and a vanity unit with twin washbasins.

 The generator is always on, and charges an inverter.
 Batteries can be charged in the tents, using the UK-style, three-pin sockets, at any time.